-Select Notable Capital Raises in 2024 and 2Q 2025
+Select Notable Capital Raises from 2024 to Date

 Israel is the 3rd largest high-tech hub in the world by capital raised, second only to Silicon Valley and New York.

 In 2024, a total of 37 companies secured funding rounds exceeding \$50 million, with 20 of these rounds surpassing the \$100 million mark.